-The Exception Test should only be applied following the application of the Sequential Test and as set out in Table 3 of the NPPF Planning Practice Guidance: Flood Risk and Coastal Change.
-The NPPF PPG describes how the Exception Test should be applied in the preparation of a Local Plan.

-Tables 1, 2, and 3 in the PPG provide definitions of Flood Zones, Development Vulnerability and the Flood Risk Vulnerability and Flood Zone Compatibility matrix respectively.

-The allocations assessed in this report fall into two of the five vulnerability classes.
+- 2.5 The Exception Test should only be applied following the application of the Sequential Test and as set out in Table 3 of the NPPG: Flood Risk and Coastal Change.
+The NPPF and NPPG describes how the Exception Test should be applied in the preparation of a Local Plan. - 2.6 Tables 1, 2, and 3 in the NPPG provide definitions of Flood Zones, Development Vulnerability and the Flood Risk Vulnerability and Flood Zone Compatibility matrix respectively.
+Flood risk vulnerability classification is also contained with NPPF Annex 3. - 2.7 The allocations assessed in this report fall into two of the five vulnerability classes.
 The Gypsy and Traveller sites are classed as 'Highly Vulnerable' as they provide pitches for caravans to be used for permanent residential homes.
 Buildings used for dwelling houses are classified as 'More Vulnerable'.
 The mixed use allocations will also fall into the 'More Vulnerable' class even though shops, restaurants, office space, and similar non-residential developments alone are classified as 'Less Vulnerable'.